hcilab-um/hcilab-docs/research/startresearch.md

 ## Where to next?

+Once you've gotten the hang of reviewing literature and a project to start working on there are a few required tasks you are required to do prior to designing and running studies for your project.

+### Thesis
-Once you've gotten the hang of reviewing literature and a project to start working on, head on over to the [Thesis Program](research/thesis) for information on how to get started on some tasks that you would need to get done to fully complete your program.
+Head on over to the [Thesis Program page](research/thesis) for information on how to get started on some tasks that you would need to get done to fully complete your program.

+### Ethics
+**YOU CANNOT RUN EXPERIMENTS WITHOUT ETHICS!** The [Ethics](research/ethics) section outlines the requirements in order to design and run studies!

+### Study Design
+The [Study Design](research/studydesign) section guides you through the inital steps of study design as well as has some resources on how to design a study.

+### Writing and Presenting
+The [Writing and Presenting](research/writing_presenting) section contains resources and tips on writing and presenting research, where to find help, and example presentations.

+### Conferences and Publications
+The [Conferences and Publications](research/publication) section outlines tips on searching for conferences and where to look for dates.